elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-challenges-in-translating-physical-concepts-into-mathematical-language.md

 url: /learn/mathematics/questions/what-are-the-challenges-in-translating-physical-concepts-into-mathematical-language
 score: -1.0
 related_article1:
-    id: 122690
+    id: 122704
     title: >-
-        What is Faraday's Law and how does it relate to mathematics?
-    subject: Physics
+        What are the philosophical implications of the relationship between physics and mathematics?
+    subject: Philosophy and Greek Myths
-    url: /learn/physics/questions/what-is-faradays-law-and-how-does-it-relate-to-mathematics
+    url: /learn/philosophy-and-greek-myths/questions/what-are-the-philosophical-implications-of-the-relationship-between-physics-and-mathematics
 related_article2:
-    id: 122689
+    id: 122702
     title: >-
-        How does mathematics help us understand natural phenomena?
+        What is the local field method in physics?
-    subject: Mathematics
+    subject: Physics
-    url: /learn/mathematics/questions/how-does-mathematics-help-us-understand-natural-phenomena
+    url: /learn/physics/questions/what-is-the-local-field-method-in-physics
 related_article3:
-    id: 122696
+    id: 122691
     title: >-
-        How do fundamental principles lead to consequential statements in physics?
+        Can you explain Newton's Law of Gravitation in mathematical terms?
     subject: Physics
-    url: /learn/physics/questions/how-do-fundamental-principles-lead-to-consequential-statements-in-physics
+    url: /learn/physics/questions/can-you-explain-newtons-law-of-gravitation-in-mathematical-terms
 related_article4:
-    id: 122704
+    id: 122703
     title: >-
-        What are the philosophical implications of the relationship between physics and mathematics?
+        How does the minimum principle apply to physics and mathematics?
-    subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-the-philosophical-implications-of-the-relationship-between-physics-and-mathematics
-related_article5:
-    id: 122717
-    title: >-
-        How do philosophical perspectives shape our understanding of the physics-mathematics relationship?
-    subject: Philosophy and Greek Myths
+    subject: Physics
-    url: /learn/philosophy-and-greek-myths/questions/how-do-philosophical-perspectives-shape-our-understanding-of-the-physicsmathematics-relationship
+    url: /learn/physics/questions/how-does-the-minimum-principle-apply-to-physics-and-mathematics
 ---

 &nbsp;